3 Gambits to Avoid at All Costs: Opening Traps That Backfire

 Why It Fails:

-• If White plays accurately, they develop easily with an extra pawn.
+If White plays correctly, they emerge comfortably with an extended pawn.

 Strategic Problems:

-• The queen is exposed and can become a target.
+The queen is vulnerable and becomes a potential target.

 Evaluation by Engines:

-• Even the best Englund lines are equal at best, but usually -1 or worse for Black.
+The best Englund lines are level at best, but -1 or worse for Black.

-• The trap-based lines are fragile and crumble under accurate play.
+The lines based on traps are so fragile and collapse with acute play.

 Common Refutations: